How to clean your Houseplants

 Instructions

-1. Fill a disposable plastic container with warm water and one single squirt of dish soap for the cleaning solution.
+1. Start by filling a disposable plastic container with warm water and add one single squirt of dish soap for the cleaning solution.

 2. Next, grab a soft microfiber cloth to help get all the pesky dust off the plant leaves and dunk into the cleaning mixture.
 Squeeze out any excess liquid.